 01 of 05

-- Reflects Light: Ceilings are often called "The Fifth Wall."
-This "wall" reflects light as much, or more than the other four walls.
+- White Reflects Light: The ceiling reflects light as much, or more than the other four walls.
 Changing the color of your ceiling can greatly affect the amount of light in the room.

 02 of 05

 You can hardly ignore a yellow ceiling.
 And that's the point of it.
 Unlike white, which is intended to fade from view, yellow pops out and announces itself.

 When the ceiling is yellow, pair it up with walls that are more subdued.
 Use gray or another neutral color for the walls to highlight the yellow ceiling.

 03 of 05

 A brown ceiling can make a room feel smaller and more inward-oriented.
 But sometimes, that's the point.
 To help make a room feel cozier, considering painting the room brown or using stained wood panels.
 While you may not want your entire house to have a brown ceiling, select rooms such as bedrooms or home theaters can benefit from the insular feeling that brown can give a room.